dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_secure_boot.rst

 Synopsis
 --------

-This module allows you to configure the iDRAC secure boot.
+This module allows to import the secure boot certificate.